thex3family/thex3family-website/public/content/make-positive-impact/collaborate/index.md

 In the Co-x3 Family, every contribution is a step towards personal mastery.
 By collaborating, you're not only helping others but also fortifying your own path of lifelong learning and development.

+At Co-x3, Collaborators include our staff members, interns, recurring volunteers, and pro bono consultants - anyone who regularly commits dedicated time to our organization.

 ## How Do We Support Our Collaborators?

 When you join us as a collaborator, we want to make sure you are supported and merge career and purpose.
 Every role has access to 3 types of mentors to help them succeed in their role and support their growth journey.